 Before the end of your forbearance period, we will work together with you to determine what will be the appropriate next steps based on your unique situation.
 We ask that you contact us 30-days prior to the end of your forbearance plan, which gives us time to reassess your hardship and financial status, and helps us determine your eligibility for additional relief options.
 Some of those options include:

-A reinstatement: This is where you make up missed payments in a lump sum to bring your account current and continue to make regular, on time payments.
+- A reinstatement: This is where you make up missed payments in a lump sum to bring your account current and continue to make regular, on time payments.
 While that’s the quickest way to get back on track, we understand every situation is unique and not everyone will be able to do this.
 Rest assured that you have other options and a lump sum payment is not required unless you wish to do so.

-An extension of your forbearance: If your situation has not changed, or is still unstable, we can look to extend your forbearance another 90-days.
-But remember, any payments suspended during forbearance will still be due at the end of the forbearance period unless additional assistance is requested.
+- An extension of your forbearance: If your situation has not changed, or is still unstable, you can request an extension of your forbearance for a longer period of time.
+But remember, any payments suspended during forbearance will still need to be paid back.

-I’m hearing a lot in the news about mortgage forgiveness and payment deferrals.
-Is that an option for me?
++I’ve heard a lot in the news about payment deferrals.
+What is a deferral and is it an option for me?

 Current deferral options include:

 Fannie Mae and Freddie Mac Loans: COVID-19 Payment Deferral, a new workout option specifically designed to help borrowers impacted by a hardship related to COVID-19 return their mortgage to a current status after up to 18 months of missed payments.
 The amount of delinquency moves into a non-interest bearing balance, due and payable at maturity of the mortgage loan or earlier payoff, and all other terms of the mortgage remain unchanged.
 In order to qualify, the following criteria must be met: